 He is also known for questioning equal pay for men and women in tennis.

-In his interview, he speaks a lot about being present, staying out of his head, self-improvement, and affirmations.
+In his interview, he speaks a lot about being present, staying out of his head, self-improvement, entering the zone and affirmations.
 I will quote some of his most interesting statements:

 Journalist: “When I am acting the play, I try not to think what will happen after that and am I going to act my character good.
 I am concentrating on every next moment.
 If you are to play the final match against Andy Murray, are you going to choose the same technique for you to stay focused on every next moment in the match before you think about the result?